 Return to the installation screen and install Windows 11 on virtual machine, you will find that the Windows 11 installation can continue successfully.
 If your virtual machine still does not support Windows 11, you can reopen CMD and enter this command again until the Windows 11 installation can proceed without any problems.

-How to backup and protect Windows 11 virtual machine
+Reliable and free solution to protect Windows 11 virtual machines

 Frequent pop-ups, unexpected software installation, inexplicable deletion of computer data and hacker attacks bring risk to your business.
 In addition to install TPM, enterprises need to pay special attention to how to protect data security.